Join Here | Log In

 Lifehacks:

-If you have a folate receptor variant, you may want to take a good look at how much folate you get from natural foods containing folate as well as how much folic acid you get from fortified foods.
+Track: If you have a folate receptor variant, look at how much folate you get from natural foods containing folate as well as how much folic acid you get from fortified foods.
 Cronometer.com is a free web app that lets you track your nutrient intake from foods that you eat.
-It may be worth tracking what you eat for a few days to get a good baseline of your folate intake.
+You may be surprised at how much (or little) folate you consume.

 Related articles and topics: